 RESET# causes the processor to immediately initialize itself, but the processor stays in Stop-Grant state.
-When RESET# is asserted by the system, the STPCLK#, SLP#, DPSLP#, and DPRSTP# pins must be deasserted prior to RESET# deassertion.
-When re-entering the Stop-Grant state from the Sleep state, STPCLK# should be deasserted after the deassertion of SLP#.
+When RESET# is asserted by the system the STPCLK#, SLP#, and DPSLP# pins must be deasserted more than 480 μs prior to RESET# deassertion (AC Specification T45).
+When re-entering the Stop-Grant state from the Sleep state, STPCLK# should be deasserted ten or more bus clocks after the deassertion of SLP# (AC Specification T75).

-While in Stop-Grant state, the processor services snoops and latch interrupts delivered on the FSB.
-The processor latches SMI#, INIT# and LINT[1:0] interrupts and services only one of each upon return to the Normal state.
+While in the Stop-Grant state, the processor services snoops and latch interrupts delivered on the FSB.
+The processor latches SMI#, INIT# and LINT[1:0] interrupts and services only upon return to the Normal state.

 The PBE# signal may be driven when the processor is in Stop-Grant state.
-PBE# asserts if there is any pending interrupt or Monitor event latched within the processor.
-Pending interrupts that are blocked by the EFLAGS.IF bit being clear causes assertion of PBE#.
-Assertion of PBE# indicates to system logic that the entire processor should return to the Normal state.
+PBE# is asserted if there is any pending interrupt or monitor event latched within the processor.
+Pending interrupts that are blocked by the EFLAGS.IF bit being clear still cause assertion of PBE#.
+Assertion of PBE# indicates to system logic that the processor should return to the Normal state.

-A transition to the Stop-Grant Snoop state occurs when the processor detects a snoop on the FSB (see Section 2.1.2.3).
+A transition to the Stop Grant Snoop state occurs when the processor detects a snoop on the FSB (see Section 2.1.2.3).
 A transition to the Sleep state (see Section 2.1.2.4) occurs with the assertion of the SLP# signal.

-2.1.2.3 Stop-Grant Snoop State
+2.1.2.3 Stop Grant Snoop State